SF-WDI-LABS/tunely-angular/docs/starting_with_a_branch.md

    Then verify that the above worked.
 If `git status` shows that your *working directory is clean*, you're good to go!

-1. Check out the solution branch for the sprint you *were* previously  working on using `git checkout BRANCH_NAME`.
+1. Check out the solution branch for the sprint you were previously  working on using `git checkout BRANCH_NAME`.

    ```sh
    git checkout solutions_sprint_1
    ```
    > If you're starting sprint 2, use the solutions from 1 as your starting point.

+1. Pull any changes to the branch from upstream, and push them to your origin:

+    ```sh
+    git pull upstream solutions_sprint_1
+    git push origin solutions_sprint_1
+    ```

 1. Create a new branch for your work in this sprint.